tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/批量处理_intl_en.md

 The configuration items are described as follows:
  - **Job Region**: Select a region for the job.
 It must be the same as the bucket region where the objects in your inventory file reside; otherwise, the job will fail.
 >?
-Currently, the COS batch operation feature is only available in public cloud regions in Chinese mainland.
+Currently, the COS batch operation feature is only available in public cloud regions in Chinese mainland and the Silicon Valley region.
 >
  - **Inventory Format**: Select a format for the objects to be inventoried from the following two options:
 <table>